In the ever-changing world of sales, you’ve probably seen the term ‘social selling’ floating around.

 Don’t stop with company content – social listening is a great way to learn more about your industry too.
-TweetDeck and searching hashtags and keywords on LinkedIn are two fantastic tools to find out what other people are saying about your topic of interest.
+TweetDeck and searching hashtags and keywords on LinkedIn are two fantastic ways to find out what other people are saying about your area of expertise.

 By sharing this content to your social media channels, you are showing that you’re proactive and knowledgeable in your field.
 Go the extra mile and add your insights when you share – let people know what your thoughts are.

 6. 63.4% of Social sellers reported an increase in company sales revenue (SalesforLife)

 This one’s for you, employers.
 A lot of companies still don’t allow employees to use social media while they’re at work, believing it results in a loss of time and a lack of productivity.

 In doing so, employers are taking away what is quickly becoming the salesperson’s most valuable asset – access to a social network.
 The same study showed companies that encourage social selling reported a 41.2% increase in revenue, comparatively.